House of the Livonian Noble Corporation: History

-After the restoration of independence on May 4, 1990, the building was home to the Supreme Council of the Republic of Latvia, which functioned as an interim parliament until the Constitution was fully re-established with the election of the next Saeima.
+After the restoration of independence on 4 May 1990, the building was home to the Supreme Council of the Republic of Latvia, which functioned as an interim parliament until the Constitution was fully re-established with the election of the next Saeima.
 Since 1993 it is once again home to Latvia's parliament.
+In 1996, the vestibule and the large marble staircase were repainted to create an impression closer to Eclectic style.
+In 1997, the Plenary Chamber was renovated by architect Andris Veidemanis in cooperation with SIA AIG.